Your guide to every bowl game

-Whom to see: Utah State quarterback Jordan Love completed 65.8 percent of the passes for 3,208 yards, 28 touchdowns and 5 interceptions while running for six more scores.
+Whom to see: Utah State quarterback Jordan Love finished 65.8 percent of his passes for 3,208 yards, 28 touchdowns and 5 interceptions while operating for six scores.

-Motivating variable for North Texas: The Mean Green could win 10 games for the first time in college history and win their first bowl game because 2013.
+Motivating variable for North Texas: The Mean Green could win 10 games for the first time in college history and acquire their first bowl game since 2013.

-Motivating factor for Utah State: The Aggies will attempt to keep their high-scoring crime going without Wells.
-They averaged 47.2 points per match, which was in the FBS and shirts among Team of 5 programs.
+Motivating factor for Utah State: The Aggies will try to keep their high-scoring offense going without Wells.
+They averaged 47.2 points per match, which was third in the FBS and shirts among Group of 5 programs.

 Prediction: Utah State 42, North Texas 31